yguitton/training-material/topics/imaging/tutorials/process-image-bioimageio/tutorial.md

 >
 {: .agenda}

-## Available BioImage.IO models in Galaxy
+# Available BioImage.IO models in Galaxy

+As of the version {% tool [Process image using a BioImage.IO model](toolshed.g2.bx.psu.edu/repos/bgruening/bioimage_inference/bioimage_inference/2.4.1+galaxy2) %}, only the PyTorch-based BioImage.IO models listed in the table below are compatible with the Galaxy tool:

 | Model name | Task | Imaging modality | Sample / species | Link |
 |------------|------|------------------|------------------|------|